gvwilson/sensibleadventures/iffy/iffy.md

 as the drone got close enough
 for its tiny core to see through the ship's dazzle.

-"Murder in high heels is what she is," Uncle Jack growled.
+"Murder in high heels an' a corset is what she is," Uncle Jack growled.
 The stubby frames of railguns bristled at her bow and stern.
 The large tube amidships had to be some sort of EM pulse cannon, Iffy guessed---at least,